pgRouting/pgrouting/doc/dijkstra/dijkstra-family.rst

 .. index experimental from here

 * :doc:`pgr_dijkstraNear` - Get the route to the nearest vertex.
+* :doc:`pgr_dijkstraNearCost` - Get the cost to the nearest vertex.

 .. index experimental to here